pivot-access-ltd/bma-offline-docs/backup/commission-machines.md

 snap-2-7-cli snap-2-8-cli snap-2-9-cli deb-2-7-cli deb-2-8-cli deb-2-9-cli -->

 <!-- snap-2-7-ui snap-2-8-ui snap-2-9-ui deb-2-7-ui deb-2-8-ui deb-2-9-ui
-A bond is created by selecting more than one interface and clicking the now-active 'Create bond' button:
+A bond is created by selecting more than one interface and clicking the now-active "Create bond" button:

 <a href="https://discourse.maas.io/uploads/default/original/1X/7dd772c961c9f6f871f657b0397646446a4e23e7.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/7dd772c961c9f6f871f657b0397646446a4e23e7.png"></a>

-After clicking the 'Create bond' button, the bond configuration pane will appear.
+After clicking the "Create bond" button, the bond configuration pane will appear.

 From the bond configuration pane, you can rename the bond, select a bond mode (see below), assign a MAC address to the aggregate device and attach one or more tags.

-The interfaces aggregated into the bond interface are listed below the 'Tags' field.
-Use the 'Primary' column to select the interface to act as the primary device.
+The interfaces aggregated into the bond interface are listed below the "Tags" field.
+Use the "Primary" column to select the interface to act as the primary device.

 <a href="https://discourse.maas.io/uploads/default/original/1X/699a55f98f3e1a81da75d1595e40bb74c99aff8e.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/699a55f98f3e1a81da75d1595e40bb74c99aff8e.png"></a>

-You can select from the following bonding modes on the 'Bond mode' drop-down menu:
+You can select from the following bonding modes on the "Bond mode" drop-down menu:

 -   **balance-rr**: Transmit packets in sequential order from the first available slave through to the last.
 This mode provides load balancing and fault tolerance.